Excitons and trions in CrSBr bilayers: Exciton and trion binding energies

 Let us start with the analysis of the effective mass anisotropy effect on spatially indirect complexes.
 For the purpose of illustration, in calculations shown in Fig.~\ref{Exciton_Coulomb_masses} we took the Coulomb potential to describe the interaction between the charge carriers.
 For the screened potential \eqref{V:RK:2} the results are qualitatively the same, although quantitatively different, see below.

 Panels (a) and (b) of Fig.~\ref{Exciton_Coulomb_masses} show, respectively, the interlayer distance $d$ dependence of the binding energy of the spatially indirect exciton $X_i$ and the spatially indirect trion $X_i'$ with two electrons in the same layer, see Fig.~\ref{fig:scheme} for details.
 The binding energies are normalized to their values for the direct complexes ($d=0$).
 The calculations were performed by the variational method with the trial functions \eqref{Ex_trial} and \eqref{Tr_trial}.
 The binding energies decrease with the increase in the interlayer distance because the attraction of the charge carriers becomes weaker~\cite{Sergeev2003,Semina:2019aa}.
 One can clearly see, that the larger the value of the mass anisotropy $M=\mu_x/\mu_y$ is, the steeper is the decrease of the exciton binding energy with increasing distance $d$.
 Similar behavior is observed for the trion $X_i^-$.
 Note, that too small values of $d$, $d\lesssim 0.1 a_B^{2D}$, are typically unrealistic and we show them in the figure to illustrate the correct asymptotics.
 Noteworthy, for very large $d>d_{cr} \sim 30 a_B^{2D}$ the indirect trion binding energy becomes negative meaning that the trion becomes unbound~\cite{Sergeev2003}, while the interlayer exciton is bound for any $d$~\cite{2011JETPL..94..574S}.
+We recall that the trion binding energy is defined as a difference of the energy positions of the exciton and trion lines in the optical spectra in the limit of vanishing electron density, see Fig.~\ref{binding}.
+For the negative binding energy the state of the exciton and unbound electron has a lower energy compared to the energy of the trion, it means that the trion becomes unstable.
 Our calculation shows, that for $X_i^{'-}$ the binding energy decreases even more rapidly and becomes zero at unrealistically small values of $d\sim 0.1a_B^{2D}$, see below for details.